 Then you need to adjust your shutter speed.
 How to avoid the blur effect?
 If you’re photographing animals that move all the time, set a fast shutter speed to avoid motion blur.
 This will let you capture crucial moments.
 For capturing slow-moving animals, 1/1000 of a second should be enough.
 For speedy animals like birds, however, you’ll need 1/2000 or higher.

 Perhaps the most challenging part of photographing wildlife is setting the right focus for different situations.
 When shooting animals in motion, the best option is continuous autofocus.

 3. Use a sturdy tripod

 To make sure your equipment is safe, you’ll need an aluminum or carbon fiber tripod.
 They’re rather expensive, but at least you won’t have to worry that your tripod will collapse under heavy weight.
 Plus, you may need a tripod with multi-angle legs (like a GorillaPod) that firmly stands on an uneven surface.

 Moreover, don’t forget about the tripod head, which is essential for shooting wildlife.
-There are many types, but the most popular are the ball head and the gimbal head.
+There are many types of tripods, but the most popular are the ball head and the gimbal head.
 If you shoot with a medium telephoto lens that’s not too heavy, use a ball head because it rotates smoothly and is easy to adjust.
 For larger telephoto lenses, use a gimbal head to keep the lens balanced while you’re holding the camera.